 According to lung.org, over time, exposure to irritants that damage your lungs and airways can cause COPD.
-The main cause of COPD is smoking, but nonsmokers can get COPD too.
+The main cause is smoking, but nonsmokers can get COPD too.

 About 85 to 90 percent of all COPD cases are caused by cigarette smoking.
 When a cigarette burns, it creates more than 7,000 chemicals, many of which are harmful.
-The toxins in cigarette smoke weaken your lungs’ defense against infections, narrow air passages, cause swelling in air tubes and destroy air sacs—all contributing factors for COPD.
+The toxins in cigarette smoke weaken your lungs’ defense against infections, narrow air passages, cause swelling in air tubes, and destroy air sacs—all contributing factors.

 A small number of people have a rare form of COPD called alpha-1 deficiency-related emphysema.
-This form of COPD is caused by a genetic (inherited) condition that affects the body’s ability to produce a protein (Alpha-1) that protects the lungs.
+It’s caused by a genetic (inherited) condition that affects the body’s ability to produce a protein (Alpha-1) that protects the lungs.

-Twenty four million Americans suffer with COPD, so knowing you aren’t alone is an important.
+Twenty-four million Americans suffer from COPD, so knowing you aren’t alone is important.

 The COPD Foundation suggests these steps –

-- Learn about COPD.
+- Learn more.
 Understanding what’s happening in your lungs and learning proper breathing techniques can help you control your breathing instead of letting it control you.
 Ask your health care professional about referring you to a pulmonary rehabilitation program.

 - Talk with others.
-In pulmonary rehabilitation or a COPD support group you will learn from experts, as well as share ideas and find encouragement from others who have the same concerns.
+In pulmonary rehabilitation or a support group, you will learn from experts, as well as share ideas and find encouragement from others who have the same concerns.